satya0521/software-engineering-as-a-discipline/concepts/operations/README.md

 | Health checks       | Spring Boot Actuator (Micrometer)           | No agent is required as Prometheus is pull-based                             | Prometheus and Alertmanager           |
 | Metrics             | Spring Boot Actuator (Micrometer)           | No agent is required as Prometheus is pull-based                             | Prometheus and Alertmanager           |

 Instrumentation is the way in which metrics are captured.
-Thermometer (instrument) captures temperature (metric).
+Thermometer (instrument) captures temperature (measurement - metrics).
+Notebook (instrument) captures notes (measurement - logs)

 ## Telemetry